dsmyth/dsmyth.github.io/about.md

 ### More Information

-I'm currently the Chief Architect for [SNUPI Technologies](http://www.snupi.com) (Sensor Networks Utilizing Powerline Infrastruction), an IoT startup in Seattle, WA, USA.
-I'm responsible for the technical vision for the company's IoT efforts.
+I'm currently a Sofware Engineer for [Alitheon](http://www.alitheon.com), a Machine Vision startup in Bellevue, WA, USA.
+I tinker with computer vision technologies.

 ### Contact me